iakko/sshcli/README.md

 ```

 The tests exercise config parsing, CLI behaviour, and backup tooling by working against temporary files, so they are safe to run on any machine.

+## Changelog

+See [CHANGELOG.md](CHANGELOG.md) for a version-by-version summary of notable updates.

+## Roadmap

+Upcoming work includes:

+- **Known hosts observability:** surface `known_hosts` entries alongside SSH config data to make it easier to audit trust relationships.
+- **SSH key shortcuts:** add helper commands to inspect and reference private keys (e.g., quick copying of `IdentityFile` paths).

+If there is a feature you would like to see, feel free to open an issue or pull request.

 ## License